Simhyeon/r4d/docs/modes.md

 ### Hygiene modes.

-By default processing is not hygienic which means that macro's behaviour can change according to external variants.
+By default processing is not hygienic which means that macro's behaviour can change according to external variance.

 For example, following macro can fail according to inner macro's existence.

 ```
 $define(unsafe=$some_random_macro())
+$unsafe()
 ===
 % If some_random_macro exists if succeeds.
 If not, if fails.
 ```

 You can configure this behaviour through processor's method with following variants.

 **Macro hygiene** mode set every further runtime modification as volatile(temporary).
 Within hygiene mode, runtime macros gets automatically